-In November 2017, a total of 25 fixed penalty notices were issued to 25 littering offenders in PRH estates.
+In February 2018, a total of 23 fixed penalty notices were issued to 20 littering and 3 spitting offenders in PRH estates.

 We have been carrying out joint operations with the Food and Environmental Hygiene Department and the Police to combat illegal cooked food hawking in PRH estates.
 The number of illegal cooked food hawkers has dropped greatly.

-In November 2017, 291 operations, including 2 joint operations with Food and Environmental Hygiene Department were carried out.
+In February 2018, 266 operations, including 1 joint operation with Food and Environmental Hygiene Department were carried out.

 With the door-to-door inspection of internal drainage pipes in PRH blocks completed in July 2004, our Drainage Ambassadors have since continued to inspect the external pipes.

 In February 2018, external drainage pipes in 91 PRH blocks were inspectedb with repairs made to those defective ones in 26 blocks.